Definition and Example of an Investment Club

 - It can be advantageous for investment clubs to have a stated investment objective or investing style, such as value investing or growth investing.
 Members can also set up particular screens that securities need to meet before they qualify for purchase.
 For example, a value strategy might require a low P/E ratio before the investment club purchases it.

-Also, when you join an investment club, you can avoid the fees and commissions of investment advisors or stock brokers.
+- Avoids professional charges like brokerage fees: When you join an investment club, you can avoid the fees and commissions of investment advisors or stockbrokers.

 Perhaps the greatest benefit of joining an investment club is education.
 When several investors come together to share ideas and information, there is often a synergistic effect.

 - Success depends on the activity of its members: An investment club will only be as good as its members.
 If you have no experienced investors in the group, you're unlikely to succeed.
 The club's outcomes will also hinge on how actively everyone in the group participates in the investing decisions.

 - Requires a certain threshold of members to be worthwhile: Before you trade the experience of a fund manager for a collective effort, be sure you have a committed group with enough experience to make your investment club worthwhile.

 If there are passive members in the investment group, their membership may be considered an investment in a security.
 The membership would be considered a contract, and since they are not participating in the management of the investment club's chosen securities, the passive members are similar to shareholders of mutual funds.
 In that case, the investment club would need to register with the SEC.

 - Investment clubs allow people to pool their knowledge and funds to make investments with greater resources than if acting individually.